-Because of the constant high-impact collisions in the game the specialised wheelchairs often need a wheel replacement, new tyre or tube and the safety equipment often needs replacing or updating.
-The Axis Foundation’s donation of £2000 will buy wheelchair spares and training equipment.
+Because of the constant high-impact collisions in the game, the specialised wheelchairs often need a wheel replacement, new tyre or tube.
+The safety equipment also often needs replacing or updating.
+So, the Axis Foundation’s donation of £2,000 will buy wheelchair spares and training equipment.

 “Our aim has always been to lift the burden financially from our players who often live day to day on disability benefits.
 If we can be the one to find the next £1 then they can be left to concentrate on playing the sport they love.
 Whether it’s trying to reach the heights of competing for Great Britain at the 2020 Paralympics or being able to forget about their day to day worries for a few hours at training, this is our aim as a club.

 Without your help and very generous donations this would be near impossible for us to achieve.
 Everyone at the London Wheelchair Rugby Club thanks you for helping us achieve the goals we set ourselves and the club collectively and hope that our relationships continue on for as long as you can continue to support us.